What the best water filter has

 What contaminants affect your drinking water?
 Not all water is the same, and it's important to know what contaminants are present in the drinking water in your area.
 This will help you determine whether you need only a basic filter to improve taste or a sophisticated system that reduces pollutants and parasites.
 More information on your local water supply and how to find a state-certified tester can be found at the United States Environmental Protection Agency website.
 Once you pinpoint your specific water concerns, you can identify the best water filters for your needs.

 How much water do you want to filter?
-If problems like sediment or sulfur are severe, you may want to consider a whole-house filter, although these won't remove all contaminants.
 If you need filtered water just for drinking, a pitcher may suffice.
-Cooks will find faucet-mount and under-sink filters more convenient as they won't need to continuously refill a carafe.
+Cooks will find faucet-mount, countertop and under-sink filters more convenient as they won't need to continuously refill a carafe.

 How permanent do you want the water filter to be?
-Pitcher or faucet-mounted water filters are likely the best option for dorm residents or renters who can't make permanent modifications to their living spaces.
-Under-sink water filters may require a certain level of expertise to install, which may necessitate paying a professional to do it.
+Pitcher, countertop or faucet-mounted water filters are likely the best option for dorm residents or renters who can't make permanent modifications to their living spaces.
+Under-sink water filters are permanent and may require you to drill a hole for the filter faucet.
+These may require a certain level of expertise to install, which could necessitate hiring a plumbing professional.